Timeline of Events: 1231 Writs of Protection, Institutional Trust, and Reform (2025/26)

 25-26 November 2024 — The University of Cambridge issued a PhD Studentship Agreement for admitted students (Ref: G552392).
 The agreement was executed by Bayer US, NIAB, Bohuš, and the University of Cambridge.

-18 December 2024 — NIAB Christmas Dinner Event.
+18 December 2024 — NIAB Christmas Dinner Event; confirmation that Bayer US funding had been transferred to NIAB.

 November 2024 – February 2025 — Early engagement with the doctoral project commenced, including preliminary work with NIAB.